Skip to content

 • Labels - Address markers for jumps and references

-• Directives - Section organization (.code, .data, etc.), only relevant for the C compiler (BCC) output
+• Directives - Section organization (.code, .data, etc.), only relevant for the C compiler (B32CC) output

 • Preprocessor directives - File inclusion and definitions using #